“Inclusion” is obviously a hot topic.

-- And so this all contributes to a 400% gap in student loan default rates by race (1992 cohort).
+- And so this all contributes to a 400% gap in student loan default rates by race.

-- Which has become an issue of national economic security, considering student loans are America’s largest asset (pg 89 of the US Financial Report).
+- Which has become an issue of national economic security, considering student loans are America’s largest asset (US Treasury Financial Report).

-Can structures be built to facilitate America easily finding people from low wealth families who are descendants of slaves with in-demand skills, to direct investments of cash so they may afford minimum life expenses to USE their skills while they continue to remain excluded from places of work?
+Can structures be built to facilitate America easily finding people from low wealth families with in-demand skills, to direct investments of cash so they may afford minimum life expenses to USE their skills while they continue to remain excluded from prominent places of work?

 ‘Equal but separate’ was the law of the land for the first 60 years of the 20th century, after Plessy vs Ferguson in the late 19th century.